PrabhuLab/ml-crystals/packages/crystract/README.md

   open-source software, you are free to use, modify, and distribute `crystract` under the terms of the GPL-3.0.

-- **For Non-Commercial Use:** For academic, research, personal, and other non-commercial purposes, the package is licensed under the **PolyForm Noncommercial License 1.0.0** (specified in the `LICENSE` file).

 - **For Commercial Use:** If you wish to use `crystract` in a commercial product, for commercial services, or for any other commercial purpose, you must obtain a separate commercial license.
 Please contact the